bobbycomet/Grix-Preview/README.md

 - Configure xpadneo quirks for third-party controllers (8BitDo Nintendo layout swap, GameSir trigger rumble disable, GuliKit MAC-based flags) via an editable config file and one-click driver reload
 - Access a full pairing and connection guide for Bluetooth (bluetoothctl flow), USB, and Xbox Wireless Dongle connections
 - Run controller detection checks (`ls /dev/input/js*`, `jstest`, `evtest`, `fftest`) directly from the panel

 <img width="1920" height="1080" alt="Screenshot_20260409_125244" src="https://github.com/user-attachments/assets/72d79fec-0809-4102-afc6-9285d8f73629" />

 ---

 ## CPU Hub in progress

-## Who Is Grix For?

-### Windows switchers

-If you have recently moved from Windows, Linux can feel like a different world.
-Device drivers, audio servers, package managers, and desktop environments, the vocabulary alone is unfamiliar.
-Grix is designed to remove that friction.
-It explains issues in the same plain language you would use to describe a problem to a friend, and its one-click fixes handle the terminal commands behind the scenes.
-The built-in lesson system is there when you are ready to understand what is actually happening; you are never forced to read it just to fix something.

-### General everyday users

-You want your computer to work.
-You do not particularly care how.
-Grix lets you stay in that mindset.
-Open it after an update, after something feels off, or just occasionally to confirm everything is healthy.
-It works quietly, surfaces real problems, and stays out of your way the rest of the time.

-### Gamers

-Gaming on Linux has come a long way, with Steam, Proton, Wine, Lutris, Heroic, but the ecosystem still has sharp edges.
-Missing Vulkan drivers, broken 32-bit support, the wrong CPU governor, a missing GameMode install, an AppImage that fails silently because libfuse2 is absent: Grix knows to look for all of these and more.
-It also checks HDR readiness and Gamescope, checks your controller configuration (including third-party controllers like DualSense, Xbox via xpadneo, and generic USB HID devices), and surfaces Steam Input quirks.
-If a game is misbehaving and you do not know why, running a Grix scan is a fast first step.

-### Streamers

-OBS, virtual cameras, screen capture under Wayland, hardware video encoding, and streaming on Linux have specific requirements that are easy to miss.
-Grix checks whether OBS is installed and functional, whether V4L2 is available for a virtual camera, whether the relevant PipeWire capture portal is working, and whether your GPU supports NVENC, VAAPI, or AMD AMF for encoding.
-It also checks for common OBS plugin gaps.

-### VTubers

-Running VTuber software on Linux often means running Windows-native apps through Wine, routing audio through virtual PulseAudio sinks, and piping video through V4L2loopback.
-Each of those layers can break quietly.
-Grix checks the whole chain: the Wine environment, the virtual audio sink, V4L2loopback module availability, and the known runtime dependencies for popular VTuber applications.

-### Production users (office and document work)

-If your day is spreadsheets, documents, PDFs, and email, Grix makes sure the tools that support that workflow are healthy, including LibreOffice installation and font coverage, PDF utilities, backup snapshot freshness, and general system stability.

-### Users who are tired of the terminal for everything

-The terminal is powerful, but not everyone wants to learn thirty commands just to find out why their speakers stopped working.
-Grix is for the user who knows they need *something* done but does not want to research which command, in which syntax, with which flags, on which distro.
-Grix figures that out and asks before acting.

 ---